The history of DREAM

 At the same time, Dr. Allison Dart submitted a proposed name for the team: Diabetes Research Envisioned and Accomplished in Manitoba (DREAM) and with the financial support of the Children’s Hospital Foundation of Manitoba, a new theme was born.
 Dr. Jon McGavock’s research program focuses on the prevention and management of type 2 diabetes in youth, with a particular focus on physical activity.
 In order to build DREAM he started recruiting scientists to help us address the three overarching research questions for the team (Dr Vern Dolinsky, Dr Christine Doucette and Dr Joe Gordon).
 We attracted leading scholars in mitochondrial biology (Dr. Grant Hatch), epigenetics (Dr. Jim Davie), and diabetic neuropathy (Dr. Paul Fernyhough), to help us tackle mechanistic questions around transmission of diabetes risk, mechanisms for early beta-cell failure and early-onset complications.
 Finally, we recruited a handful of young, ambitious clinician scientists with a passion for treatment and prevention of type 2 diabetes (Dr. Brandy Wicklow), prevention of renal disease in youth with type 2 diabetes (Dr. Allison Dart), pharmacotherapy (Dr. Geert t’Jong) and knowledge translation/obesity (Dr. Kristy Wittmeier).

-Since our inception in 2012, the team has secured over $22 in external funding, published over 200 scientific articles, including a special series on type 2 diabetes and secured three large team grants to expand our work.
+Since our inception in 2012, the team has secured over $22 million in external funding, published over 200 scientific articles, including a special series on type 2 diabetes and secured three large team grants to expand our work.
 Importantly, we are leading the way in Patient-Oriented Research with patient and Indigenous stakeholder advisory groups.
 The discoveries made to date have helped improve care and our understanding of the inheritance of type 2 diabetes and its complications.